andiprata0/andiprata0/README.md

 I'm originally from **Bali**, Indonesia, and currently living in **Jakarta**.

 I'm passionate about **Informatics**, especially how **computers and networks** work.
-I love reading and watching videos about technology, and I'm always eager to **deepen my knowledge** in this field.
+I love reading manhwa, manga and watching videos about technology, donghua, anime, and I'm always eager to **deepen my knowledge** in this field.

 ---